stevemarple/RPi_ADC_hat/hardware/v1.0.0/README.md

 the voltage regulator (U1) and FETs (Q1, Q2).
 If any components are to be soldered to the underside turn over and solder those.
 Then add the DC-DC converter (U2), the jumper blocks and then the connectors.
-Remeber that the 40 pin connector is fitted to the underside (solder from top-side).
+Remember that the 40 pin connector is fitted to the underside (solder from top-side).
 If any link wires are to be installed add them last, they provide the ability to test parts of the circuit separately.